-This isn't just any cottage cheese pie recipe, it's a traditional family recipe favored for generations, so you know it's good.
+This isn't just any old fashioned cottage cheese pie recipe, it's a traditional family recipe favored for generations, so you know it's good.

-Please read the interesting background story that includes some helpful baking hints and then treat yourself by making an amazingly satisfying old fashioned dessert.
+Please read the interesting background story that includes some helpful baking hints and then treat yourself by making an amazingly satisfying homemade dessert.

 Submitted by Bob in Florida, USA